 Understanding Ischemic Heart Disease

-In ischemic heart disease, the heart is forced to work without sufficient blood flow or oxygen.
-In most cases, this is caused by plaque buildup within the arteries that feed the heart, which reduces blood flow to heart muscle.
-However, it can also be caused by a demand for oxygen that exceeds what blood can supply.
-If the condition is caused by plaque buildup, the complete blocking of an artery by plaque can cause coronary artery disease or a heart attack.
+However, it can also be caused by a demand for oxygen that exceeds what blood can supply, coronary artery vasospasm (sudden tightening of the arteries), or problems with the smaller blood vessels in the heart called microcirculation dysfunction.
+If the condition is caused by plaque buildup, the complete blocking of an artery by plaque can cause coronary artery disease (CAD) – also known as coronary heart disease (CHD) – or a heart attack (myocardial infarction).

 Ischemic heart disease also affects cardiac metabolism and heart function.
 Ischemic events can change fuel metabolism by causing a switch from lactate uptake to lactate production within the heart.
 It can also cause a decline in FAs and carbohydrate oxidation and increase glycolysis.

 The glucose used for glycolysis comes from two places.
 First, uptake from the blood.
 Second, it can also come from the breakdown of myocardial glycogen stores.
 Over time, this leads to higher proton levels.
 When combined with increased lactate production, it can cause myocardial ischemia or myocardial injury.
+This acidic cellular environment, combined with oxygen shortage, can damage heart muscle cells and impair the heart’s ability to contract effectively.

 Thankfully, patients suffering from ischemic heart disease can take steps to mitigate their risk and reduce or eliminate the plaques responsible for constricting blood flow.